weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/cicd.md

 (small PRs for every contribution) is well established in the OSS community.

-Nevertheless, we believe in the benefits of trunk-based development and want to get as close to trunk-based development as possible.
+Nevertheless, we believe in the benefits of trunk-based development and want to get as close to it as possible.

 In practice this means: